ktychn/cse15l-lab-reports/Report1.md

 ![Image](cdDir.png)

 The working directory was /home when the command was run.
-There was no output printed when `cd ` was run because you did not provide a directory to change to, so
-The output is not an error since you wouldn't expect any output with this command and no arguments.
+There was no output printed when `cd ` was run because you did not provide a directory to change to, so nothing in the terminal changed.
+The The lack of output is not an error since you wouldn't expect there to be any changes when no arguments were input.

 * Path to a directory: